 Delta 8 THC in a nutshell

-We explore the fascinating possibilities behind Delta 8 THC, the lesser-known “sister” of Delta 9 THC, which is the cannabinoid most think of when hearing THC.
+We also explore the fascinating possibilities behind Delta 8 THC, the lesser-known “sister” of Delta 9 THC (THC).
 There’s a lot to know about THC Delta 8 and how it works.

 - What is Delta 8 THC?

 - What’s the Difference Between Delta 8 THC and Delta 9 THC?

 - How Do You Use Delta 8 THC?